 Half a red onion – You could also use a sweet yellow onion like a Vidalia.
 See my tip below for tempering the strong onion flavor.

-You can make this recipe your own, and add whatever you love or have on hand: black beans or garbanzos or Anaheim chiles or serrano chiles or edamame or cilantro or fresh basil or bell peppers or…?
+You can make this recipe your own, and add whatever other ingredients you love or have on hand: black beans or garbanzos or Anaheim chiles or serrano chiles or edamame or cilantro or fresh basil or bell peppers, etc.

 For scooping, they might not be as traditional as tortilla chips but I LOVE the Fritos scoop chips.
 Do you?

 All this talk of chips and dip is making me hungry!
 Shall we get cooking?

 Here’s the easy recipe: